redis/redis-doc/topics/indexes.md

     HSET index.content 90 0056:0028.44:90
     EXEC

-This many not be always needed, but simplifies the operations of updating the index.
-In order to remove the old information we indexed for the object ID 90, regardless of the *current* fields values of the object, we just have to retrieve the hash value by object id and `ZREM` it in the sorted set view.
+This is not always needed, but simplifies the operations of updating the index.
+In order to remove the old information we indexed for the object ID 90, regardless of the *current* fields values of the object, we just have to retrieve the hash value by object ID and `ZREM` it in the sorted set view.

 Representing and querying graphs using an hexastore